Skip to main content

 Celonis Platform IP addresses depending on the cluster

-For a complete list of inbound and outbound Celonis Platform IP addresses to be allowlisted if needed, see: Allowlisting Celonis domain names, IP addresses, and third-party domains
+For a complete list of inbound and outbound Celonis Platform IP addresses to be allowlisted, see: Allowlisting Celonis domain names, IP addresses, and third-party domains

 To successfully extract data, ensure your database user account meets the following requirements: